Making your garden safe for children

 Children can cut themselves or injure their eyes on the spikes.

-If your child puts a chilli in her mouth or touches one then rubs her eyes, it could be uncomfortable or even painful.
+If your child puts a chilli in their mouth or touches one then rubs their eyes, it could be uncomfortable or even painful.

 Dumb cane (Dieffenbachia genus)

 If eaten, this plant can irritate the mouth and cause swelling.

-The sap from these common plants can cause severe pain and injury to the eyes.
+The sap from these common plants can cause severe pain.
+The sap can also injure the eyes, although this is rare.
 Also known as spurge and milkweed, this genus includes Poinsettia, a popular Christmas plant.

 Hemlock (poison parsley) and water hemlock (cowbane)

-All parts of this flowering shrub, especially the green berries, can cause stomach pains, jaundice and muscle weakness.
+If eaten, this flowering shrub, especially the green berries, can cause stomach pains, jaundice (yellow skin) and muscle weakness.